 We firmly believe that the fire risk assessment should be conducted by an experienced professional, and preferably someone who holds a third-party accreditation, such as the qualifications issued by BAFE, or the Fire Service training college.

 Despite this being a requirement of law, it is estimated that as many as a third of businesses are still not aware of their obligation and as a result could face prosecution.

 This could lead to fines, closure of the premises, forced stoppage of business and even in severe cases imprisonment.
-So far, the largest recorded fine for non-compliance is a massive £240,000.

 What is a fire risk assessment?